Axway/streams-open-docs/content/en/docs/streams/install/_index.md

 * Helm 3.0.2+
 * RBAC enabled
 * PersistentVolumes and LoadBalancer provisioner supported by the underlying infrastructure
-* Resources: for the minimal configuration the cluster must have at least 9 CPUs and 10GB RAM dedicated to the platform.
+* Resources: for the minimal configuration the cluster must have at least `9` CPUs and `10` GB RAM dedicated to the platform.

-{{< alert title="Note" color="primary" >}}
+{{< alert title="Note" >}}
-See the [Reference Architecture](../architecture) for more details about these prerequisites.
+Refer to the [Reference Architecture](/docs/streams/architecture) documentation for further details.
 {{< /alert >}}

 ## Pre-installation

-Download Steams helm chart corresponding to the `release-version` you want to install
+Download Steams helm chart corresponding to the `release-version` you want to install.

 ```sh
 export INSTALL_DIR="MyInstallDirectory"